 test=# SELECT now() + '3 decades 2 hours 5 centuries 20 minutes 90 days 12 months'::interval; ?column? ------------------------------- 2544-11-04 13:01:42.298739+01 (1 row)

-The interval datatype accepts an easy and readable format.
-One of the nice things is that you don’t have to put in those units in exact order – hours can be placed before centuries or the other way round.
-There are absolutely no restrictions on order.
-This supposed to make handling this type a lot more simplistic.
+interval datatype accepts an easily readable format.
+You don’t even have to put the units in exact order – hours can be placed before centuries, or the other way around.
+There are absolutely no restrictions on order, which makes coding with this type a lot simpler.

-Did you ever write a web application, which has to display a calendar?
-In case you did: I am pretty sure you had the problem of coming up with a list of days for a given month.
-In most programming languages doing this kind of processing is pretty hard.
-PostgreSQL can assist here and offers a simplistic and efficient method:
+Did you ever write a web application which has to display a calendar?
+In case you did, I’m pretty sure you had a problem coming up with a list of days for a given month.
+In most programming languages, doing that kind of processing is pretty hard.
+PostgreSQL can assist here.
+It provides a simple, efficient method:

 test=# SELECT * FROM generate_series('2012-02-26'::date, '2012-03-02'::date, '1 day'::interval); generate_series ------------------------ 2012-02-26 00:00:00+01 2012-02-27 00:00:00+01 2012-02-28 00:00:00+01 2012-02-29 00:00:00+01 2012-03-01 00:00:00+01 2012-03-02 00:00:00+01 (6 rows)

-The generate_series function takes three parameters: The first one defines the start of the interval.
-The second parameter will tell the system when to end and the third parameter will tell PostgreSQL in which steps to increment the interval.
-In our example we have simply used one day but you can take any interval you desire.
+generate_series function takes three parameters: The first one defines the starting timestamp.
+The second parameter defines the ending timestamp, and the third parameter will tell PostgreSQL the size of the increments for the interval.
+In our example, we defined the interval length as one day– but you can use any increment you desire.

-Keep in mind: Generating a timeseries can come in handy when you have to write outer joins and so on.
+Keep in mind: Generating a timeseries can come in handy when you have to write outer joins – See the next blog post in this series for more info.
 Doing stuff like that on the database side can dramatically reduce the amount of engineering needed.